-As a credit institution, OP MB's operations include participation in securities trades performed by clients or in other transactions related to securities.
+As credit institutions providing investment services, OP MB's operations include participation in securities trades performed by clients or in other transactions related to securities.
 In connection with financing arrangements or as part of OP MB's other ordinary operations, OP MB and its executives and salaried employees may also receive inside information on client companies.
 For the abovementioned reasons, among other things, OP MB and its executives and salaried employees are subject to insider regulation as referred to in the applicable law.